Penalty (Mormonism)

-In Mormonism, a penalty was an oath made by participants of the original Nauvoo endowment ceremony instituted by Joseph Smith in 1843 and further developed by Brigham Young after Smith's death.
-Mormon critics refer to the penalty as a "blood oath," because it required the participant to swear never to reveal certain key symbols of the endowment ceremony, including the penalty itself, while symbolically enacting ways in which a person may be executed.
+In Mormonism, a penalty is a specified punishment for breaking an oath of secrecy after receiving the Nauvoo endowment ceremony.
+Adherents promised they would submit to execution in specific ways should they reveal certain phrases and gestures from the ceremony called tokens (handshakes), names (verbal passwords), signs (gestures), and penalties (motion gestures of execution).
+In the penalty portion of the ceremony participants each symbolically enacted three of the methods of their execution: throat slitting, heart removal, and disembowelment.
+These penalties were first instituted by Joseph Smith in 1842, and further developed by Brigham Young after Smith's death.
 The penalties were similar to oaths made as part of a particular rite of Freemasonry practiced in western New York at the time the endowment was developed.

-During the 20th century, The Church of Jesus Christ of Latter-day Saints (LDS Church) gradually softened the graphic nature of the penalties, and in 1990, removed them altogether from its version of the ceremony.
+During the 20th century, the largest Mormon denomination, The Church of Jesus Christ of Latter-day Saints (LDS Church), gradually softened the graphic nature of their penalties, and in 1990, removed them altogether from its version of the ceremony.
+Other fundamentalist Mormon denominations continue to have the penalties as part of their temple oaths.